shihan84/streamcontrol/README.md

 ## 📄 License

+This project is proprietary software owned by Morus Broadcasting Pvt Ltd. All rights reserved.

+**License Terms:**
+- This software is licensed, not sold
+- Unauthorized copying, distribution, or use is strictly prohibited
+- Commercial use requires written permission from Morus Broadcasting Pvt Ltd
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- See the [LICENSE](LICENSE) file for complete terms and conditions

+For licensing inquiries, please contact Morus Broadcasting Pvt Ltd.

 ## 🤝 Support